Smoothness of the law of manifold-valued Markov processes with jumps: Lie groups and homogeneous spaces

 and \eqref{adgj} is satisfied if

 for any $C$.
 This is however the worst case.
-If $G$ is nilpotent, then the expansion of $\exp(\ad_\lambda)$ is finite, and exponential moments can be replaced by ordinary moments; notice however that the class of stable processes introduced by \cite{kunita94} on simply connected nilpotent groups does not enter our framework, because \eqref{nondlie} is not satisfied.
+If $G$ is nilpotent, then the expansion of $\exp({\mathrm{ad}}_\lambda)$ is finite, and exponential moments can be replaced by ordinary moments; notice however that the class of stable processes introduced by \cite{kunita94} on simply connected nilpotent groups does not enter our framework, because \eqref{nondlie} is not satisfied.

-Theorem \ref{llevy} can of course be translated into the case of right Haar measure, right invariant derivatives, and right Lévy processes (invariant by right multiplication).
+Theorem \ref{llevy} can of course be translated into the case of right Haar measure, right invariant derivatives, and right L\'{e}vy processes (invariant by right multiplication).
 Then the conditions \eqref{chigad} and \eqref{adgj} are replaced by conditions on $\chi_G(g)^{-1}$ and $|\Ad_g^{-1}|$.
-On the other hand, left and right Lévy processes with the same infinitesimal generator at $e$ have the same law at any fixed time $t$, because the right Lévy process $Y$ can be deduced from the left process $X$ on $[0,t]$ by the formula $Y_s=X_{t-s}^{-1}X_t$.
+On the other hand, left and right L\'{e}vy processes with the same infinitesimal generator at $e$ have the same law at any fixed time $t$, because the right L\'{e}vy process $Y$ can be deduced from the left process $X$ on $[0,t]$ by the formula $Y_s=X_{t-s}^{-1}X_t$.
 Thus, in order to study the law of $X_t=Y_t$, one can choose between left and right calculi.
-Notice however that if for instance we apply the result for the right Lévy process, we obtain that the density $p_\rightarrow$ of $X_t$ with respect to $\haar_\rightarrow^G$ is of class $C_{b,\rightarrow}^\ell$; from \eqref{hgrl}, the relation between the densities with respect to the left and right Haar measures is $p_\rightarrow=\chi_G^{-1}p_\leftarrow$; the density $p_\leftarrow$ is of class $C^\ell$, but not necessarily of class $C_{b,\leftarrow}^\ell$ (the relation between left and right invariant derivatives is given in \eqref{dleftright}).
+Notice however that if for instance we apply the result for the right L\'{e}vy process, we obtain that the density $p_\rightarrow$ of $X_t$ with respect to $\haar_\rightarrow^{\;G}$ is of class $C_{b,\rightarrow}^\ell$; from \eqref{hgrl}, the relation between the densities with respect to the left and right Haar measures is $p_\rightarrow=\chi_G^{-1}p_\leftarrow$; the density $p_\leftarrow$ is of class $C^\ell$, but not necessarily of class $C_{b,\leftarrow}^\ell$ (the relation between left and right invariant derivatives is given in \eqref{dleftright}).